ZxnoVRC/Deepwoken-AI-Fishing-Bot/README.md

 ## Usage
 - **Start Fishing:** After calibration, the bot will automatically handle the fishing for you.
 It detects the key that needs to be pressed and automates the fishing process.
 - **Pause/Resume:** You can press "R" at any time to toggle the bot on or off.
+- **Reset Saved Positions:** You can press "]" to reset the saved positions file and re-calibrate. -- NEW!!!!!!!
 - **Stop:** Closing the program will deactivate the bot.

 ## Visual Cues: